Ayrton-Machado/google_search_page/README.md

-all HTML, css and images in .rar
+all HTML, css and images in zip

 It's my first project in HTML and CSS